weijingwang/Trustworthy-Adult/README.md

-# Trustable-Adult
+# Trustworthy-Adult
-The Trustable Adult Discord Bot
+The Trustworthy Adult Discord Bot

 Type ```/help``` in the chat to get help

-Trustable Adult is a Discord bot by Weijing Wang and it is truly a trustable adult although it currently only stays online when I do (for now).
+Trustworthy Adult is a Discord bot by Weijing Wang and it is truly a trustworthy adult although it currently only stays online when I do (for now).
 *Thank Kyler Chin anyways for helping writing a function. :)*

 Trustable Adult is just a glued up piece of junk I made but is real cool yeah?